sunbx/web-dev/index.md

 - ![](./img/Aeternal_icon.svg)
   ### æternal Backend API

-  [æternal](https://github.com/aeternity/aeternal) æternal is a caching layer and API server for æternity.
-It is used to respond to queries faster than the node and to support queries that the node cannot support for efficiency reasons.
+  [æternal](https://github.com/aeternity/aeternal) æternal (middleware) is a caching layer and an API server for æternity.
+It responds faster than the node and supports queries that the node does not implement for efficiency reasons.
 - ![](./img/Terminal_icon.svg)
   ### CLI - Command Line Client